Our Community Work

 BxO’s Community Concerts and Collaborations

 Bronx Opera presents over twenty concerts of all different musical shapes and sizes throughout the year.
 BxO artists have performed in all five boroughs, as well as Nassau, Suffolk, Westchester, Rockland, Putnam, Sullivan and Delaware Counties, as in Pennsylvania and Connecticut.
-Highlights of these events include Bronx Opera’s annual participation in Hofstra University’s annual Italian Festival celebration, concerts at the St. Paul’s National Historic Site in Mount Vernon, presentations at the historic Walton Theatre in Delaware County (NY), and collaborations with Long Island’s North Shore Music Festival and Pennsylvania’s Buck Hill –Skytop Music Festival.
+Highlights of these events include Bronx Opera’s annual participation in Hofstra University’s annual Italian Festival celebration, concerts at the Huntington Free Library and Bartow-Pell Mansion in The Bronx, the St. Paul’s National Historic Site in Mount Vernon, presentations at the historic Walton Theatre in Delaware County (NY), and collaborations with Long Island’s North Shore Music Festival and Pennsylvania’s Buck Hill–Skytop Music Festival.
 In addition, Bronx Opera’s chorus is part of the Orchestra of the Bronx’s annual performance of Handel’s Messiah.

 BxO’s Community Outreach Work

-2016-2017 will be BxO’s 21st year of bringing opera to Bronx schools through our Opera-in-the-Schools program.
-We work with 4-5 schools each year, bringing in 450-500 students through our three-pronged program, which works as follows: BxO brings cast members to three-to-five Bronx schools to introduce students to opera and to each of our productions.
+2018-2019 will be BxO’s 23rd year of bringing opera to Bronx schools through our Opera-in-the-Schools program.
+We work with 4-5 schools each year, bringing in 450-500 students through our three-pronged program.
+BxO brings cast members to three-to-five Bronx schools to introduce students to opera and to each of our productions.
 Students see a one-hour abridgement of the show during the school day, and are invited to attend full performances at Lehman on the weekend for free, with reduced prices for accompanying adults.
 Weekend attendees get a backstage tour forty-five minutes before each performance.
 Finally, in our program’s most unique innovation, we return to the schools to take questions and help the kids process their experience.
 In short, OitS seeks to make opera, and the people who do it, less mysterious.

-In its first 20 years, OitS has worked with an average of 975 kids each year, for a total of approximately 19,500 Bronx students served.
-Among those students are several who have returned as audience members over the years, in addition to several who have worked with us behind the scenes.
+In its first 22 years, OitS has worked with an average of 975 kids each year, for a total of over 21,000 Bronx students served.
+Among those students are many who have returned as audience members over the years, in addition to several who have worked with us behind the scenes.

 Over the years, BxO, has partnered with several schools for long periods of time.
 Past partners included the following 22 Bronx schools: